abpframework/abp/docs/en/Blog-Posts/2020-07-01 v3_0_Release/Post.md

 ### Embedded Files Manifest Support for the Virtual File System

-Virtual File System now supports to use `GenerateEmbeddedFilesManifest` in your projects to add the real file/directory structure of your embedded resources in the compiled file.
+Virtual File System now supports to use `GenerateEmbeddedFilesManifest` in your projects to add the real file/directory structure of your embedded resources in the compiled assembly.
 So, you can now access to the files without any file name restriction (previously, some special chars like `.` in the directory names was a problem in some cases)

 See [the documentation](https://docs.abp.io/en/abp/latest/Virtual-File-System) to learn how to take the advantage of new system.